College Courses for Adults

 Margaret Caminsky-Shapiro’s Sonoma County Writing Practice

-Margaret Caminsky-Shapiro teaches seasonally based eight-week long writing semesters out of her Santa Rosa downtown office.
-Four different class times are offered each week; Monday at 2.00 p.m. and 6.00 p.m. and Tuesday at 9.15 a.m. and 6.00 p.m.
+(Updated 7/1/23) Margaret Caminsky-Shapiro teaches seasonally based eight-week long writing semesters out of her Santa Rosa office.
+Three different class times are offered each week; Monday at 2.00 p.m. in person, Tuesday at 9.15 a.m. on Zoom, and Tuesday at 4.00 p.m. in person.
 Margaret uses poetry and meditation for inspiration and writers are encouraged to read their work in a supportive atmosphere.
-The memoir is a valuable form for dropping deeper into the self allowing memories to come forth.
+The memoir is a valuable form for dropping deeper into the self, allowing memories to come forth.
 This process allows space for self-knowledge to occur.
 Margaret was born and raised in South Africa and her love of memoir comes from her African storytelling background.
 For more information or to receive a flyer call (707) 484-7437 or email Margaret at harlmarg@sonic.net.
 The website for Sonoma County Writing Practice is www.handwritingonline.net.
 Margaret Caminsky-Shapiro and Sonoma County Writing Practice have published their 2nd Anthology, FOOT NOTES, which showcases the writing of 51 of Margaret’s students.
 Details on Sonoma County in Print (2014) page.
-Classes are being held via ZOOM.
+Classes are being held in person and via Zoom.
 Contact Margaret for details. harlmarg@sonic.net

 _________________

 Fridays, 11:30 am to 12:30 pm: Weekly online literary open mic via Zoom.
 Share a short story or poetry.
 By donation.
 Email poetrysher@gmail.com for Zoom link.
-Hosted by Sher and John Christian http://flyingchairproductions.weebly.com
+Hosted by John Christian http://flyingchairproductions.weebly.com

 _________________